ceilfors/ceilfors.github.io/_drafts/retrospective.md

 about their passions.
 These two factors cause a vicious cycle which worsen our society.

 To break that vicious cycle, we who love programming, should break out of our introvert bubble.
-Talk about your passion more and don't be shy saying what you are doing at home.
+Talk about your passion more and don't be shy talking about what you are developing at home.
 You might not change the society much, but you would inspire the others who love programming to do the same.
 There are a lot of good things that wouldn't have happened in my career if I did not show my passion.